junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 So here, now, on the Earth.
 It has to be easier.
 It has to be.

-The road stretches ahead like used tapes roiling back in a cassette player, miles and miles left behind the wheels.
+The road stretches ahead like used tapes rolling back in a cassette player, miles and miles left behind the wheels.

 Cas is not in Montana, either.
 But he does run into more gods and such.
 Zeus and Prometheus die on the same day, and he gets to meet Artemis, the goddess of his occupation, supposedly the protector of all hunters.
 It isn't the worst day of his life, all things considered.